$\mu$-GLANCE: A Novel Technique to Detect Chromatically and Achromatically Lensed Gravitational Wave Signals: Introduction

 \section{Introduction}

-Gravitational waves are propagating fluctuations in the spacetime metric caused by the time-varying quadrupole moment of the mass distribution of a system.
-With the help of Laser Interferometer Gravitational-wave Observatory (LIGO), we have confirmed the existence of gravitational waves on September 14, 2015 \citep{LIGOScientific:2016aoc}.
+Gravitational waves (GWs) are propagating fluctuations in the spacetime metric caused by the time-varying quadrupole moment of the mass distribution of a system.
+With the help of Laser Interferometer Gravitational-wave Observatories (LIGOs) present at Livingston and Hanford sites, we have confirmed the existence of GWs on September 14, 2015 \citep{LIGOScientific:2016aoc}.
 Until the third observational run (O3) in 2021, the LIGO-Virgo-KAGRA detector network (LVK) has more than 90 confirmed detections of GWs \citep{LIGOScientific:2018mvr, LIGOScientific:2020ibl, KAGRA:2021vkt, KAGRA:2013rdx, VIRGO:2014yos, LIGOScientific:2014pky, Buikema_2020, KAGRA:2020tym}.
 These observations are caused by some of the most catastrophic processes in the universe, such as mergers of compact object binaries.
 These detections have opened up a plethora of explorable physics regimes, ranging from cosmology (e.g. \citep{LIGOScientific:2021aug}), compact binary population inferences (e.g. \citep{KAGRA:2021duu}) to probing fundamental physics (e.g. \citep{LIGOScientific:2021sio}).